Cost of Living in San Miguel de Allende, Mexico

 We asked people how much they someone comfortably live on in San Miguel de Allende, they wrote:

 "San Miguel de Allende is an increasingly popular expat destination due to its low cost of living.
 Rent and utilities are especially inexpensive when compared to many other places in Mexico and abroad.
-Groceries, transportation, and entertainment are also relatively low-cost, all in all making San Miguel de Allende an attractive option for budget-minded travelers," explained one expat living in San Miguel de Allende.
+Groceries, transportation, and entertainment are also relatively low-cost, all in all making San Miguel de Allende an attractive option for budget-minded travelers," wrote a person living in San Miguel de Allende.

 Will I save money living in San Miguel de Allende?